larpon/krita-bulk-actions/bulk-actions/Manual.md

 This is especially convenient if you have a layers you want to switch on and off often spread across the layer tree.

+## Install
+You install the plugin by placing the `bulk-action` folder and `bulk-action.desktop` file from this repository in your `pykrita` folder.
+You can find the `pykrita` folder in the menu by going to *Settings -> Manage Resources...* and press the *Open Resources Folder* button.

+## Supported layer actions

+Leaving the `pattern` field empty will result in matching currently selected layers

+Set a value for the following attributes:

+* Opacity

+Toggle the following attributes:

+* Visible
+* Locked
+* Alpha Locked
+* Collapsed state
+* Inherit Alpha

 ## Example
 You have character with different body parts and those body parts have layers for shadows.